 Alan tapped the table with the pen from his tablet computer, which also sat on the table face up a few inches away as he listened to Gerald finish the last of his research update.

-"...so what that means is that we've run into a few snags with the technology we developed to adapt the bacteriophages for our purposes, and it seems that its prematurely injecting the host DNA, with the protein data, meaning you have a block of genes intended as a protein recipe which the host cell instead chemically treats like RNA instructions, and we ended up with an inert RNA messenger which ceased our bacteriophage factory dead in the goop so to speak..."
+"...so what that means is that we've run into a few snags with the technology we developed to adapt the bacteriophages for our purposes, and it seems that during its lysogenic phase, its prematurely injecting the host DNA, with the wrong genes, meaning you have a block of genes intended as a protein recipe which the host cell instead chemically treats like RNA instructions, and we ended up with an inert RNA messenger which ceased our bacteriophage factory dead in the goop so to speak..."
 Gerald used a laser pointer from his seat to indicate where the problems had occurred by using a computer projected image that lay presented on the screen at the end of the room.

 "So where does that leave us, in terms of a solution?"
 Alan asked Gerald, whose thinning hair could not hide the buildup of sweat he was feeling under the duress of stress.